MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-faq.md

 ### Attack simulation training reports do not contain any activity details

 Attack simulation training comes with rich, actionable insights that keep you informed of the threat readiness progress of your employees.
-If Attack simulation training reports are not populated with data, verify that audit log search is turned on in your organization (it's on by default).
+If Attack simulation training reports aren't populated with data, verify that audit log search is turned on in your organization (it's on by default).

 Audit log search is required by Attack simulation training so events can be captured, recorded, and read back.
 Turning off audit log search has the following consequences for Attack simulation training:

-- Reporting data is not available across all reports.
+- Reporting data isn't available across all reports.
 The reports will appear empty.
-- Training assignments are blocked, because data is not available.
+- Training assignments are blocked, because data isn't available.

 To turn on audit log search, see [Turn audit log search on or off](../../compliance/turn-audit-log-search-on-or-off.md).